francoism90/dotfiles/README.md

 ### Firmware

-Fedora IoT only has a limited firmware setup.
+> Note: This section will mostly apply only for Fedora IoT and CoreOS.

-For AMD/Intel, you may want to install the `ucode` package (with GPU firmware):
+For AMD/Intel, you may want to install the `ucode` and GPU firmware packages:

 ```bash
 # rpm-ostree install amd-gpu-firmware amd-ucode-firmware
 ```

-If you need `dri` support:
+If you need `dri` (hwaccel) support:

 ```bash
 # rpm-ostree install mesa-dri-drivers